 5) TONE: You understood the subtext of the script.
 You provided that extra vibe in the delivery of your dialogue and body language.
 Storytelling is elevated through the subtle shifts in tone, energy, flow, and intention.

-6) GRAVITAS: Gestures and movement have an immediate gravitas effect which registers on acoustic and visual levels in an audition.
-Can the people watching your audition feel what you are trying to show them.
-How much can they read from your eyes and sense in your aura about the internal life, of the character.
-Are you exuding the depth, substance, sincerity, and truth of the character without even pronouncing a word.
+6) GRAVITAS: Gestures and movement have an immediate gravitas effect that registers on acoustic and visual levels in an audition.
+Can the people watching your audition feel what you are trying to show them?
+How much can they read from your eyes and sense in your aura about the internal life, of the character?
+Are you exuding the depth, substance, sincerity, and truth of the character without even pronouncing a word?
 It all happens in the eyes, in the moments of silence between the lines.
 We must see it and feel it within the first 5-10 seconds of the audition or you may lose the interest of those watching.
 When a director finds an actor with gravitas and depth, as the director, we feel like we have found something special.
 We feel excited, inspired, connected, and even moved... sometimes to tears.
 It's magic!
-We start visualizing you the actor being in the film and playing the role.
+We start visualizing the actor being in the film and playing the role.

 In acting auditions, there is no Right or Wrong.